Arteen-M/Pokemon-Simulator-Simulator/README.md

 For my computer science class

 Project Details:
-1. Music and Images do not need to be explored for the purposes of assesment
+1. Music and Images contain no code (Not required to asses)
-2. GUI_Classes folder is where most of the OOP lies
+2. GUI_Classes folder is where most of the OOP lies (Required to asses)
-3.
+3. main.py, start.py, pokemons.py and battle.py are the files that contain the three pages (Required to asses)
+4. Everything else is not necessary for assesment